 Where to Eat in Singapore

 Food in Singapore is a serious matter.
 For the discerning foodie, you’ll find plenty of tasty treats that are “die, die, must try” – Singlish slang for “to die for”.
-From cheap eats at the myriad hawker stalls to rooftop fine dining, Singapore is a cultural melting pot of deliciousness.
+From cheap eats at the myriad hawker stalls to rooftop fine dining, no Singapore getaway would be complete without diving into the cultural melting pot of deliciousness that is the Singapore foodie scene.
 For some of our best foodie finds, feast your eyes on our Foodie Guide to Singapore.